 Following Dale's tenure, Anne Foley '96 served as Interim Head of School for the 2019-2020 school year.
 Field welcomed Lori Strauss, our third Head of School, in July 2020.

 Field is still guided by its motto, Aude Sapere or "Dare to Be Wise."
 Our mission statement is brief and bold: Self-Discovery, Skills of Mind, Generosity of Heart.
-Those ideals live in our classrooms every day, and they continue to guide our alumni, whose extraordinary experiences as young people have made them extraordinary adults.
-We feel certain that the principles of Field education, indeed, look strong a long way into the future.
+Those ideals live in our classrooms every day, and they continue to guide our alumni, whose transformational educational experience as young people helped to shape them into active citizens, good neighbors and leaders in their chosen professions.